kitanovicd/Bridge/README.md

 ```

 5. Run the scripts
-* To stake the tokens:
+* To stake the tokens and become node:
 ```bash
 npx hardhat run ./scripts/stake.ts
 ```